jonbhanson/flutter_native_splash/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Attention: If you open a bug report without sufficient details, it will be closed.
+Is your question related to Android 12?
+Please check the notes on Android 12 first (https://pub.dev/packages/flutter_native_splash#android-12-support).

 **Describe the bug**

 A clear and concise description of what the bug is.

+**Configuration**

+Paste the flutter_native_splash section of your yaml config.

+**Device (please complete the following information):**
+ - Device: [e.g. iPhone6]
+ - OS: [e.g. iOS8.1]

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior, using the example app:
-1. Go to '...'
+1. Set the config on the example app to '...'
-2. Click on '....'
-3. Scroll down to '....'
+2. Run in an emulator configured with '...'
-4. See error
+3. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Device (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]

-**Flutter doctor**
-Please paste the results of the `flutter doctor -v` here
+If in doubt, attach a screenshot.

 **Additional context**
 Add any other context about the problem here.